tatep27/cambridge-connect/implementation_notes/PHASE_0_NOTES.md

 ## What Was Built

-Created the foundation of Cambridge Org Hub with:
+Created the foundation of Cambridge Connect with:

 1. **Next.js Project Setup**
    - Next.js 15 with App Router